Benefits of reducing food waste

 Wasting less food has a direct climate benefit.
 Growing and transporting food creates greenhouse gases – from the distant farm fields to the landfills where rotting food ends up and all the waypoints in between.

 Fossil fuels are used to run processing equipment and the vehicles that transport your food from its source, to distribution centers, to the grocery store, and on to your house – emitting carbon dioxide all along the way.
 When food goes to waste and rots in landfills, it gives off methane, which is an even stronger greenhouse gas.
-The U.S. Environmental Protection Agency published a report in 2021 that estimated that if we cut all wasted food in half, it would reduce as much CO2 as shutting down 23 coal-fired power plants.
+The U.S. Environmental Protection Agency published a report in 2021 that estimated that if reducing food waste by half would reduce as much CO2 as shutting down 23 coal-fired power plants.

 If we only grow the food we will use and not extra that is wasted, we can reduce the unnecessary burden on the climate.